 Professor Strachan is a member of the Department of Employment Relations and Human Resources at Griffith University.
 She has been in this role at Griffith University since 2003, and prior to this was at the University of Newcastle.
 She gained her PhD in 1992 from the University of Queensland.
 She has been Chief Investigator on a number of ARC Linkage Grants including ‘Gender and Employment Equity: Strategies for Advancement in Australian Universities’.
 She has published widely in academic journals and books and is co-author of ‘Managing Diversity in Australia: Theory and Practice’, published in 2010, and is co-editor of ‘Gender and the Professions: International and Contemporary Perspectives’, published in 2018.

 Given her commitment to making a difference in the lives of others, Professor Strachan has chosen to make an impact on the next generation of globally responsible business leaders.
 Through the creation of the Professor Glenda Strachan Honours Scholarship she is helping those students who demonstrate the talent, but need a hand up to realise their full potential.

 To remain eligible for the scholarship applicants will be required to:

 - Remaining enrolled as a full-time student in an approved program at census date with a minimum GPA of 6.0.

 The above conditions are verified each trimester at census date.
-If a scholarship recipient fails to successfully meet these conditions, it is at the discretion of the Scholarship Selection Committee to withhold the trimester instalment, or terminate the scholarship.
-The recipient must show cause to the Scholarships Office why the scholarship should not be cancelled.
+If you fail to successfully meet these conditions, it is at the discretion of the Scholarship Selection Committee to withhold the trimester instalment, or terminate the scholarship.
+You must show cause to the Scholarships Office why the scholarship should not be cancelled.